 Your first prenatal visit will undoubtedly be your longest office visit.
 As an obstetrician, I want to share what I believe are the 10 must-know tips for your first prenatal visit.

 At your first visit, you will be discussing a great deal of information:

 - You will be asked if there are any medical problems or inherited genetic conditions involving you or your partner and your families.
 Your family history may bring out information that could be relevant to the testing and management of your pregnancy.

 - Your first prenatal visit will also be when you will determine your due date (also known as the estimated date of confinement or EDC).
 Determining your due date may be easy or it may require additional information obtained through a blood test or ultrasound.
 Establishing an accurate due date is very important because it may be used to make important medical decisions during your pregnancy such as premature labor, etc..

 10 Must-Know Tips For Your First Prenatal Visit

 - You will want to make sure to have as much information available at your first visit to help your provider establish an accurate due date.

-If you have very regular 28-day menstrual cycles and your clinical exam is consistent with your due date based on your last menstrual period, your due date will be set for the remainder of your pregnancy.
+- If you have very regular 28-day menstrual cycles and your clinical exam is consistent with your due date based on your last menstrual period, your due date will likely be set for the remainder of your pregnancy.
+The only way this date would be changed is if there was a significant difference between your menstrual due date and your due date by ultrasound (allowing for the margin of error, with earliest scans being the most accurate).

-However, there are often many factors that can make the calculation of one’s EDC (due date) more difficult.
+There are often many factors that can make the calculation of one’s EDC (due date) more difficult: